giiita/refuel/refuel-container/README.md

   val value: String = "I am InterfaceImpl"
 }

-object bench.Main extends App with Injector {
+object Main extends App with Injector {
   // It will be fail.
   // It should be able to compile itself.
 However, the compilation fails because DOMAIN is failing to compile. println(inject[UseInterface].exec)